jackson-nestelroad/christ-centered-2.0/README.md

 **Christ-Centered** is a Google Chrome extension to override your new tab page with a Bible Verse of the Day.

+## Features

+- Display the Bible Verse of the Day (from BibleGateway) in your new tab page.
+- Display current weather information for your area or for a custom location.
+- Display a custom Bible verse or entire passage via passage lookup.
+- Dynamic width and height resizing.

+### Future

+- Multiple translations support.
+- Multiple languages support.

 ## History

 Christ-Centered was my first programming project ever in university.
 It was originally written in React, and [its codebase](https://github.com/jackson-nestelroad/christ-centered) reflects my early days as a programmer.